Did you know children spend half as much time outdoors as they did 20 years ago?

-So when we went out to some wonderful wild woodlands recently, on the recommendation of a friend, I was a little taken aback when my Little Lady announced in bewilderment, (amidst all the early autumn trees ripe for climbing and bountiful bug life ready to be explored!):
+When me and my Little Lady went out to some wonderful wild woodlands recently, I was a little horrified when my Little Lady announced, (amidst trees ripe for climbing and bountiful bug life ready to be explored!):

-‘But Mama, what are we going to DO here.’
+‘But Mummy!, what are we going to DO here.’

 Oh dear.
-My own child had reflected the very growing disconnection with nature I was talking about.
+My own child was reflecting the very growing disconnection with nature I was talking about!

-To be honest, I don’t find natural creativity and exploration particularly easy, but I was determined to get out into those trees and dive into some woodland activities my Little Lady and I would remember for years to come (heck I might even hug a tree!).
+I don’t find natural creativity and exploration particularly easy, but I was determined to get out into those trees and dive into some woodland activities my Little Lady and I would remember for years to come (heck I might even hug a tree!).